Agrannya-Singh/song_suggest_microservice/README.md

 Persistence
 - Liked songs are saved per user via SQLAlchemy using SQLite by default.
 This is swappable to Postgres by setting `DATABASE_URL` without code changes.
 The API surface remains unchanged.
+-
+Client Layer: External applications that consume the API API Gateway: FastAPI with CORS middleware for cross-origin support REST Endpoints: Three main endpoints for liked songs, suggestions, and health checks Business Logic: Core functions handling song persistence, suggestion generation, and fallback mechanisms Caching Strategy: Dual-layer caching with in-memory LRU cache and database-backed cache ML Processing: TF-IDF vectorization and cosine similarity for intelligent song recommendations Data Access Layer: SQLAlchemy ORM with multiple models for users, songs, and recommendations External Integration: YouTube Data API v3 for fetching video metadata and suggestions
+Storage: SQLite database for persistent storage
+The architecture follows a clean separation of concerns with proper layering, caching for performance, and a fallback mechanism to ensure reliability.

 ---